cardillan/mindcode/doc/syntax/TROUBLESHOOTING.markdown

 end
 ```

 The number of variables being sorted is limited by the [instruction limit](#option-instruction-limit).
-Should the resulting program size exceeds the instruction limit, some or all variables will remain unordered.
+Should the resulting program size exceed the instruction limit, some or all variables will remain unordered.

 ---